🪚

 Carpentry Career in Brooklyn

 Training programs in Brooklyn typically take 6-24 months to complete.
-Upon graduation, you'll be prepared to pursue industry certifications including OSHA 10/30, Lead-Safe Certification, Scaffold Safety.
-These credentials can significantly boost your starting salary and open doors to more specialized roles.
+Graduates are prepared to pursue industry certifications including OSHA 10/30, Lead-Safe Certification, Scaffold Safety, which can open doors to more specialized roles.

 How to Become a Carpentry in Brooklyn